halt-dos/hd-wiki-public/versioned_docs/version-7.0/professional/waf/operational.md

     Default: False

 :::note Note
-Proxy Buffer and Proxy Buffer are sensitive configurations that can affect applications that should be configured with prior knowledge.
+Proxy Buffer are sensitive configurations that can affect applications that should be configured with prior knowledge.
 :::